 When you were little, did you ever wish that you could "doctor" up your morning oatmeal?
-You know, toss in spoonful after spoonful of brown sugar, extra maple syrup, and some form of chocolate?
+You know, toss in spoonful after spoonful of brown sugar, extra maple syrup & some form of chocolate?

-Bananas and strawberries are great, but even they can't mask the goopy, pasty, stick-in-your-throat consistency of oatmeal.
+Bananas and strawberries are magnificent, but even they cannot always mask the goopy, pasty, stick-in-your-throat consistency of oatmeal.
 Plus, everything is naturally better with brown sugar.

 As a child, I was obsessed with olives (and lemons, but that ship has already sailed).
 Left on my own, I would have spent my days in the sea, living solely on lemons, oranges, honey and olives.
 The first time I heard the term "olive oil," was in one of my all-time favourite movies, Popeye.
 Shelley Duvall played Olive Oyl, and when I was little, I thought it was the coolest name, ever.
 (Shelley also hosted Faerie Tale Theater, which thanks to an already overactive imagination, procured a short-lived fear of apples, mushroom circles, and Mick Jagger.)

 Have you ever sighed, woefully, because pecan pies are so cloyingly sweet?
 Or wept internally over the fact that you couldn't have a second piece because you just complained, aloud, that pecan pies are cloyingly sweet?